 3.3 Potential increases proportional to cube of displacement

-Appendix II The meaning of stationary
+Appendix I The meaning of stationary

-Appendix III Jacob's Lemma
+Appendix II Jacob's Lemma

-This exposition is about Hamilton's stationary action.
-The usual presentation is to posit Hamilton's stationary action, and to proceed with showing that F = ma can be recovered from it.
 However, it is also possible to proceed in the other direction.
 You can start with F = ma, and proceed to Hamilton's stationary action in all forward steps.
 The development is in two stages:

 - Derivation of the Work-Energy theorem from F = ma